python/cpython/Doc/reference/import.rst

 (see the :mod:`site` module) that should be searched for modules, such as URLs, or database queries.

-The :term:`path importer` is a :term:`meta path finder`, so the import machinery begins the :term:`import path` search by calling the path importer's :meth:`find_module()` method as described previously.
+The :term:`path based finder` is a :term:`meta path finder`, so the import machinery begins the :term:`import path` search by calling the path based finder's :meth:`find_module()` method as described previously.
 When the ``path`` argument to :meth:`find_module()` is given, it will be a list of string paths to traverse - typically a package's ``__path__`` attribute for an import within that package.
 If the ``path`` argument is ``None``, this indicates a top level import and :data:`sys.path` is used.

-The :term:`path importer` iterates over every entry in the search path, and for each of these, looks for an appropriate :term:`path entry finder` for the path entry.
-Because this can be an expensive operation (e.g. there may be `stat()` call overheads for this search), the :term:`path importer` maintains a cache mapping path entries to path entry finders.
-This cache is maintained in :data:`sys.path_importer_cache`.
+The path based finder iterates over every entry in the search path, and for each of these, looks for an appropriate :term:`path entry finder` for the path entry.
+Because this can be an expensive operation (e.g. there may be `stat()` call overheads for this search), the path based finder maintains a cache mapping path entries to path entry finders.
+This cache is maintained in :data:`sys.path_importer_cache` (despite the name, this cache actually stores finder objects rather than being limited to :term:`importer` objects).
 In this way, the expensive search for a particular :term:`path entry` location's :term:`path entry finder` need only be done once.
-User code is free to remove cache entries from :data:`sys.path_importer_cache` forcing the :term:`path importer` to perform the path entry search again [#fnpic]_.
+User code is free to remove cache entries from :data:`sys.path_importer_cache` forcing the path based finder to perform the path entry search again [#fnpic]_.

-If the path entry is not present in the cache, the path importer iterates over every callable in :data:`sys.path_hooks`.
-Each of the :term:`path entry hooks
-<path entry hook>` in this list is called with a single argument, the path
+If the path entry is not present in the cache, the path based finder iterates over every callable in :data:`sys.path_hooks`.
+Each of the :term:`path entry hooks <path entry hook>` in this list is called with a single argument, the path entry to be searched.
-entry being searched.
 This callable may either return a :term:`path entry finder` that can handle the path entry, or it may raise :exc:`ImportError`.
-An :exc:`ImportError` is used by the path importer to signal that the hook cannot find a :term:`path entry finder` for that :term:`path entry`.
+An :exc:`ImportError` is used by the path based finder to signal that the hook cannot find a :term:`path entry finder` for that :term:`path entry`.
 The exception is ignored and :term:`import path` iteration continues.

-If :data:`sys.path_hooks` iteration ends with no :term:`path entry finder` being returned, then the path importer's :meth:`find_module()` method will store ``None`` in :data:`sys.path_importer_cache` (to indicate that there is no finder for this path entry) and return ``None``, indicating that this :term:`meta path finder` could not find the module.
+If :data:`sys.path_hooks` iteration ends with no :term:`path entry finder` being returned, then the path based finder's :meth:`find_module()` method will store ``None`` in :data:`sys.path_importer_cache` (to indicate that there is no finder for this path entry) and return ``None``, indicating that this :term:`meta path finder` could not find the module.

 If a :term:`path entry finder` *is* returned by one of the :term:`path entry